San Diego, CA Employment-Based Green Card Information

 - EB-5 visa for investors.
 Fifth-preference employment-based visas are for those who have either $500,000 or $1 million to invest in a business or project in the United States.
 To qualify for the reduced $500,000 investment one must choose a project in a rural or economically suppressed area.
 The investment should create ten or more new jobs in the business within two years after the I-526 is approved.
 The money invested in the venture can be borrowed, so long as the loan is not secured by the assets of the business.

 Visas for the Family Members of EB Visa Holders

 The spouse and minor children of EB visa holders may also apply for green card status.
 Once approved, the family members may live in the United States as permanent residents and pursue citizenship in five years.
 The children of EB visa holders may attend school, while the spouse of an EB visa holder can apply for an Employment Authorization Document (EAD).

 Employment-Based Green Card Attorney in San Diego

 If you are a worker who wishes to find employment in the United States, one of the five above options may be right for you and your family.
 At Feldman Feldman & Associates, we can help you understand your best options for immigration as well as help you prove your extraordinary or exceptional abilities.
-To learn more about employment visas, to speak with an immigration lawyer, or to schedule an appointment, please contact us today.
+To learn more about employment visas, to speak with a San Diego, CA immigration attorney, or to schedule an appointment, please contact us today.